issalig/misc/cpcz80adventures.md

 - **CP**: Comparison.
 It compares origin value with register A and sets Z flag to 1 if same values.
     - cp 5    ; compares current value and accumulator

-- **RET**: Pops the stack and jumps to the address stored in the stack.
-With and argument is a conditional instruction (ret z)
-    - ret z   ; goes back if Z==1

 - **JP**: Jump Absolute.
 Goes to the specified  adress
     - jp 0    ; goes to 0

 - **JR**: Jump Relative.
 Similar to JP, but faster because it takes 2 bytes instead of 3.
 It is used to jump to near places +-127 bytes and allows relocatable routines :)
     - jr 1    ; goes to next instruction, useless here

+- **CALL**: Jumps to a subroutine and the return location is stored in the stack.
+Thus we can go back from RET.
+Remember that subroutines are called by a CALL and terminated by a RET.
+    - CALL &bb5a    ; call TXT OUTPUT
+    - CALL NZ &bb5a ; call TXT OUPUT if flag Z is not activated

+- **RET**: Pops the stack and jumps to the address stored in the stack.
+With and argument is a conditional instruction (ret z).
+It is the best friend of CALL.
+    - ret z   ; goes back if Z==1

 ### Directives
 - **org**: Defines where the code starts.
 References to addresses will change according to this.
 As seen , JR will not be affected by this value.